maybecryptic/MegaKeep/README.md

 Create a text file (.txt) of all your mega accounts and passwords in a `user:pass` format with one account per line.
 Then locate that file and run the program.

+## Command Line

+You are also able to start the program via command line.

+`--cli` will auto-click the run button and run whatever file is already loaded `--txtFile "C:\path\to\txtfile.txt"` will load the text file into the program

 ## Contributing

 When making a pull request, please provide a thorough explanation of what you added/fixed.
 Suggestions are welcome in the form of issues.